practicalli/clojure/thinking-functionally/list-comprehension.md

 (for [x (range 10) :while (even? x)] x)
 ```

-To do this kind of filtering with maps would be possible, however the code would be more harder for humans to parse and understand.
+To do this kind of filtering with maps would be possible, however the code would be harder for humans to parse and understand.

 > **Note** Create a 3-tumbler combination padlock, with each tumbler having a range of 0 to 9.
 Count the number of possible combinations.
 Then add a predicate that filters out some of the combinations